Positionality in $\Sigma_0^2$ and a completeness result: Conclusion

 We gave a characterisation of prefix-independent $\bsigma{2}$ objectives which are positional over arbitrary arenas as being those recognised by countable history-deterministic well-founded monotone co-Büchi automata.
 We moreover deduced that this class is closed by unions.
 We proved that, with a proper definition, mean-payoff games are positional over arbitrary arenas.
 Finally, we showed that any prefix-independent objective which is positional over finite arenas is finitely equivalent to an objective which is positional over arbitrary arenas.

-\subparagraph*{Open questions.} There are many open questions on positionality.
+\paragraph*{Open questions.} There are many open questions on positionality.
 Regarding $\bsigma{2}$ objectives, the remaining step would be to lift the prefix-independence assumptions; this requires some new techniques as the proofs presented here do not immediately adapt to this case.
-Another open question is whether the 1-to-2 player lift holds in $\bsigma{2}$: is there a $\bsigma{2}$ objective which is positional on arenas controlled by Eve, but not on two player arenas?

-As mentioned in the introduction, Casares~\cite{CasaresThesis} obtained a characterisation of positional $\omega$-regular objectives, while we characterised (prefix-independent) $\bsigma{2}$ positional objectives.
+As mentioned in the introduction, Casares~\cite{CasaresThesis} obtained a characterisation of positional $\omega$\=/regular objectives, while we characterised (prefix-independent) $\bsigma{2}$ positional objectives.
 A~common generalisation, which we see as a far reaching open question would be to characterise positionality within $\bdelta{3}$; hopefully establishing closure under union for this class.

-Another interesting direction would be to understand finite memory for prefix-independent $\bsigma{2}$ objectives; useful tools (such as structuration results) are already available~\cite{CO23}.
+Another interesting direction would be to understand finite memory for prefix\=/independent $\bsigma{2}$ objectives; useful tools (such as structuration results) are already available~\cite{CO25}.
 A related (but independent) path is to develop a better understanding of (non-prefix-independent) closed objectives, which so far has remained elusive.